 #5 Old Coffee Works Great

 I learned this trick from a few coffee shops here in Seattle.
-They use old coffee that didn’t sell for their cold brew.
-The reason is it is super forgiving.
+They use old coffee that wasn’t sold for their cold brew.
+Cold brew is super forgiving.
 Coffee that is too old and stale for most brewing methods can be saved with cold brew.

-I’ve used medium to lightly roasted coffee going on two months old for a cold brew that ended up tasting delicious.
+I’ve used medium to lightly roasted coffee, two months old, for a delicious cold brew.

-Using old coffee that I normally would have thrown out is great because it ends up saving me money.
-Less waste.
+Using old coffee that I normally would have thrown out is great because it saves me money—less waste.

 #6 Cold Brew is Quiet

 If you live with others and wake up before them, pouring a glass of cold brew is far quieter than firing up a grinder and a kettle.
 Let everyone else sleep a little longer.
-Be ninja quiet with your coffee if you are the first to rise.
+If you are the first to rise, be ninja quiet with your coffee.

 #7 When you need “just a sip”

 This also makes cold brew ideal when you are detoxing from coffee.
-As you reduce your coffee intake below a mug, having a sip or two of cold brew to ward off any caffeine headaches is a good idea.
+As you reduce your coffee intake below a mug, a sip or two of cold brew is a good idea to ward off any caffeine headaches.

 #8 Tastes Good Hot or Cold

-You absolutely do not need to drink cold brew cold.
+You do not need to drink cold brew cold.
 It tastes good when heated up.
-For my morning mug, I heat it in the microwave.
-First I do 55 seconds, followed by a stir, then 36 more seconds.
-This brings it to the perfect level of heat without heating the coffee too much.
+I heat my morning mug in the microwave.
+First, I do 55 seconds, followed by a stir, then 36 more seconds.
+This brings it to the perfect heat level without heating the coffee too much.
 Every microwave is different, so your times may vary.

 #9 Easy on the Stomach

-For many years, I had no issues with drinking black coffee on an empty stomach.
+I had no issues drinking black coffee on an empty stomach for many years.
 Then early last year, I gradually started noticing minor pain and growling.
 I experimented with a few ideas, including Coffee Tamer mineral packs, decaf, and using half & half.
 In the end, cold brew worked best for me.

-Cold brew coffee is known for having low acidity.
-For months now, I have been drinking cold brew coffee on an empty stomach with no issues at all.
+Cold-brew coffee is known for having low acidity.
+For months now, I have been drinking cold-brew coffee on an empty stomach with no issues.

 #10 New Cold Brewers Make Brewing Much Easier

 Cold brewers historically had two problems.
-First, you needed to weigh and measure the water and the coffee.
-Get out a calculator and figure out a ratio.
-The second problem was the cleanup wasn’t easy.
-Both of these problems have been eliminated with some of the newer glass brewers that use fine-mesh metal filters.
+First, you needed to weigh and measure the water and the coffee, get out a calculator, and figure out a ratio.
+Second, cleanup wasn’t easy.
+These problems have been eliminated with some of the newer glass brewers that use fine-mesh metal filters.

 New brewers such as the Penguin and the Alkani have been designed to make cold brew easier to make and much easier to clean up.

-The Alkani is one of the new model cold brewers that uses a metal filter, which makes cleaning a simple task.
+The Alkani is one of the new cold brewer models that uses a metal filter, which makes cleaning a simple task.
 Remove the filter, empty the grounds into a compost bin, rinse, and it is ready for the next brew.

 Other Reasons

-There are other reasons to love cold brew that I haven’t even explored for myself.
+There are other reasons to love cold brew that I haven’t even explored.
 One growing area is the use of cold brew in coffee-based cocktails.
-It is also a great thing to have on a camping or backpacking trip.
+It is also great to have on a camping or backpacking trip.

 Getting Started

-Although you could start making cold brew coffee in your French Press, I love the newer dedicated cold brewers much more.
-Look into the Penguin or the Alkani (product and tutorial links below).
+Although you could start making cold brew coffee in your French Press, I love the newer dedicated cold-brewers much more.
+Look into the Penguin or the Alkani.
 New cold brewers are hitting the market all the time now.
-Look for a sturdy glass frame, a metal filter, and a size that works best for your needs.
+Look for a sturdy glass frame, a metal filter, and a size that best suits your needs.

 Resources